ElexemSDdR/valen.dots/README.md

 To configure nvim, u can open the main config file, the init.vim to configure it with vimscript or also can be init.lua to configure it with lua.
 It finds on ~/.config/nvim usually

 ### Brave Browser
-The browser I use is Brave.
+One of the two browsers I use is Brave.
+Based on Chromium, it is a fast and privacy-focused browser that blocks ads and trackers by default.
+It also has a built-in Tor mode for enhanced privacy.

 You also can visit [The Brave Browser](https://brave.com) official website
 ```bash
 # Install Brave via curl with one command